Just For Specialized Audiences

 Library patrons needing assistance with special needs may wish to review the Maryland Judiciary's webpage, Assistance with Special Needs, for information on requesting accommodation.

 The Maryland State Law Library owns a comprehensive collection of legal materials, including several unique resources of interest to Maryland practitioners.
-The library also offers access to many legal databases including Lexis, Index to Legal Periodicals and CCH Business, Human Resources and Tax.
+The library also offers access to many legal databases including Westlaw, Index to Legal Periodicals and CCH Business, Human Resources and Tax.

 The current Library traces its roots to its establishment as the Maryland State Library in 1827.
 For much of its history, the Library purchased books ranging from family genealogies and compilations of Maryland public records to historical works and popular Maryland newspapers on microfilm.
 These collections are available to the public.
 The library also offers online access to back issues of the "Capital" (via Newspaper Archive) as well as the full run of the "Baltimore Sun" on microfilm.